kaijagahm/vultureUtilsDemo/README.md

 It uses demonstration data from 2021-12-01 through 2022-06-01, just to limit it to a manageable size.

+As with any other code using the vultureUtils package, you need to authenticate using your own login to movebank.
+I have my password saved in the movebankCredentials/ folder, which I have not pushed to GitHub for obvious reasons (then you would have my password!).
+To access the data and run this code, you would need to create that folder yourself and save your own password.

 Created by Kaija Gahm.